playola/firebase-serverless-rest-api/README.md

 # firebase-serverless-rest-api
-> Testing out Firebase Cloud Functions with Express.
+> Trying out Firebase Cloud Functions with Express.

 This project was bootstrapped using Firebase CLI: `firabase init functions`.